tiadrop/timeline/README.md

 If `position` is greater than that Timeline's end-position, the end-position will be extended to `position`.

-*Note*, for deterministic consistency, points will be triggered if a forward-moving seek lands exactly on the point's position (or passes it entirely), while a backward-moving seek will trigger points that are passed entirely.
+*Note*, for deterministic consistency, points will be triggered if a forward-moving seek lands exactly on the point's position (or passes it entirely), while a backward-moving seek will trigger points that are passed or moved from.

 ##### `range(start, duration): `[`TimelineRange`](#timelinerange-interface)